MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlServerCommunicationLink.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSqlServerCommunicationLink** cmdlet deletes a server-to-server communication link for elastic database transactions in ssSDS.
+The **Remove-AzureRmSqlServerCommunicationLink** cmdlet deletes a server-to-server communication link for elastic database transactions in Azure SQL Database.

 ## EXAMPLES